mohsr/print-adventure/README.md

   npc.py

-    Contains the definition of the NPC class and all of its children,
+    Contains the definition of the NPC class.

-    including the Enemy class.

   ability.py